inclusivenaming/website/content/word-list.md

 The terms master/slave are harmful to Black and people of color contributors and employees.
 Slavery is a tradition barely 3 generations abolished – there are grandparents alive today who were actual, non-metaphorical slaves.
-Segregation is even more recent.
+Segregation and Apartheid are even more recent.
-In accordance with most open source codes of conduct and company handbooks, the mandate of all people in a project is to create welcome space, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.
+In accordance with most open source codes of conduct and company handbooks, the mandate of all people in a project is to create a welcoming space, regardless of the level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.
 Master/slave are not welcoming words.

 **Recommendation:** Adopt immediately